Make Your Maine Meeting Special with Local Services

 Provide Local Maine Coffee During Breaks

-The quality will be higher than what most bulk coffee pots will produce, and it’s another way you can support local Maine businesses.
 Your attendees will be more alert and focused while enjoying the best that Maine coffee offers.
-If your meeting takes place over several days, think about serving various types of coffee from different brands each day.
-There are plenty of local coffee places to choose from, depending on the needs of your event.
+If your meeting takes place over several days, think about serving different types of coffee to get a sense for the variety across Greater Portland, Maine.

 By trying some of these ideas, you’ll have no problem adding a little Maine-made flavor to your event!
 Need more ideas about how to make your Maine meeting better?
 Contact Visit Portland to learn more about how we can help and to request our free event planner’s guide!